oniony/TMSU/README.md

   * It is no longer possible to add a circular tag implication.
 (These were not correctly applied anyway.
 An alias facility will be provided in a later version.)
+  * The output of 'files' can now be sorted in various ways using --sort.
   * Case insensitive queries can now be performed with the --ignore-case option on the 'files' subcommand.
   * Added integration tests covering CLI.